Porter Sculpture Park

 Know Before You Go

 The sculpture garden is located on the eastern edge of McCook County.
 Get off I-90 at exit #374 (the Montrose exit), and proceed south on 451st Avenue (for less than a mile; destination will be on your left).The Sculpture park is open daily, 7 A.M.-8:30 P.M.
-Memorial Day Weekend through the end of September.
-Admission Fee is $10 for Adults, $5 Ages 13-17, Ages 12 & under free.
+May 15th through October 15th Admission Fee is $10 for Adults, $5 Ages 13-17, Ages 12 & under free.